amariliskm/FrontEnd-Mentor/fylo-data-storage-component-master/README.md

 ### What I learned

 1. i learned abaout meter in html, at first i thought it was input slider range. but its weird to use slider for leftover GB with range that can slide.
-2. i learn to make chat shape with content =""; in css. xD
+2. i learn to make chat shape with content =""; and set to unset when in phone screen to remove it in css.
 3. and i just found out that we must selecting the weight font that we want in google font before apply it.

 ### Useful resources